Adel/playground-WH1EdsPZ/markdowns/01_basics/01_fromScratch.md

 main = putStrLn "hello, world"
 ```

-A few comments:
+A few comments to explain this example:

 * main is the entry point of a haskell program
 * putStrLn is a function that outputs a string to the terminal.

 ## Slow and easy
-Here are some haskell lines which should be familiar to all imperative programmers.
+Following are some haskell lines which should be familiar to all imperative programmers.

 ### Comments
 A comment in haskell starts with "--"